-Reasonable Adjustments.
-Chris records his work with voice-activated software on his laptop.
-Teaching Assistants, provided for him under the SEN Framework, are directed by Chris to support his personal care needs and to carry out work, such as holding information so he can input it to his computer.
-Chris uses two thin paintbrush handles to press the keypad.
+Adjustments Chris records his activated software on his laptop.
+Assistants, provided for him Framework, are directed by Chris carry out work, such as holding

 In the workshop Chris is using computer assisted Cad Cam technology to produce his assessment work.
 School staff and outside agencies, Chris and his Dad regularly meet to discuss his needs on transition to Higher Education.
-Outcome.
-Chris got his A levels and has a place at University to study graphics.
+Outcome Chris got his A levels and has a place at University to study graphics.

-10.Boonma is blind is in Year 11 of his local comprehensive school.
-Issue Boonma is in the top set for Science.
-What reasonable adjustments do his teachers and the school make so he can be successful?
+10.Boonma is blind is in Year 11 of school.
+Issue Boonma is in the top reasonable adjustments do his so he can be successful?